srvaroa/srvaroa.github.io/_posts/2016-08-22-sun-misc-cleaner.md

 layout: post
 title:  "DirectBuffer creation / disposal has hidden contention on sun.misc.Cleaner"
 date:   2016-08-28 19:00:00 +0200
+excerpt: "A debugging session into blocked JVM threads reveals hidden contention in the sun.misc.Cleaner class when creating and disposing DirectByteBuffers."
 categories: java jvm unsafe
 ---